High performing professionals have one thing in common: they are extremely focused on what they do and how they do it.

 Unless your crosshairs are pinpointed on your target, any action you take will be diluted; any focus you impose will be unproductive.
 There’s nothing worse than being amazing but focused on the WRONG thing, right?

-4. Communicate your plan to your leadership and ask for feedback to ensure you are on the right track from their perspective.
-Fine tune (or completely rewrite) your action plan based on their review and input.
+- Communicate your plan to your leadership and ask for feedback to ensure you are on the right track from their perspective.
+Fine-tune (or completely rewrite) your action plan based on their review and input.

-5. Once you are executing your action plan, beware of over-the-transom yummy incoming requests of your time that take you off your plan.
+- Once you are executing your action plan, beware of over-the-transom yummy incoming requests of your time that take you off your plan.
 Stay focused on what YOU intend to achieve; avoid if at all possible what OTHERS want you to do.
-In some cases this proves very difficult to do, but stay in the awareness.
+In some cases, this proves very difficult to do but stay in the awareness.
 While you are chasing stuff your plan is in the sleep mode; nothing happens.

-High performers stay focussed on what NEEDS to be done; chasing POSSIBILITIES achieves little.
+High performing professionals stay focused on what NEEDS to be done; chasing POSSIBILITIES achieves little.